 We strongly urge that all clothing regularly worn to school and book bags be clearly marked with the student's name.
 Large amounts of money, handbags, and items of monetary or sentimental value should not be brought to school.
 Responsibility for such items being lost, misplaced, or stolen, rests with the student who brought them to school.
-Students looking for lost articles should check at the Main Desk and the Lost and Found box in the Student Union.
+Students looking for lost articles should check at the Main Desk.